ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 the [National Vulnerability Database][2].
 If the NVD fails, all pipelines depending on this tooling will also fail.

+### Backward Compatibility Problems

+Sharing pipeline integration code with many databases requires different techniques to support older codebases from ossification i.e. being unable to pass the pipeline stages due to newer stages requiring new policies to be applied.

+Keeping backward compatibility with older codebases might not be a good idea but it will require well maintained microservices.
+Versioning pipelines will also require versioning of build agents because reproducible builds will require tools to be kept locked at a certain version to work.

 ## Conclusions

 Pipelines are policy imposed across a microservice architectures and